Sjofartsdirektoratet/docs/content/rest-api/qualifications/additional_competence.md

 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-additionalcompetence.
 {{% /panel %}}

-## Meta data
+## List of additional competence
-The Norwegian Maritime Authority will accept the additional competence listed in Table 1.
+The Norwegian Maritime Authority will accept the additional competence listed in Table 4.
+When using the API operations the *code field* should contain one of the codes listed in the table.

-**Table 1**
+**Table 4 (Updated 03.09.20) **

 | Code     | Description of Additional Competence                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------------|